 Taxachusetts is back.
-In November 2022, proponents of the Massachusetts ‘millionaires’ tax (question 1) won their bid to nearly double the income tax rate on individuals with taxable income over $1M a year.
-Starting in 2023, a 4% surtax will be applied to taxable income and capital gains over $1M.
-Currently, Massachusetts taxes ordinary income and long-term capital gains at a flat 5% rate whereas short-term capital gains are taxed at 12%.
-As proposed, the new legislation would increase these tax rates to 9% and perhaps even 16%, respectively, starting in 2023.
+In November 2022, proponents of the Massachusetts ‘millionaires’ tax won their bid to nearly double the income tax rate on individuals with taxable income over $1M a year.
+Since 2023, a 4% surtax is applied to taxable income and capital gains over $1M.
+Currently, Massachusetts taxes ordinary income and long-term capital gains at a flat 5% rate whereas short-term capital gains are taxed at 8%.

 Article is a general communication only and should not be used as the basis for making any type of tax, financial, legal, or investment decision.
 Darrow Wealth Management doesn’t provide tax advice; consult your tax advisor to discuss your personal situation.

-The MA ‘millionaire’ surtax will apply to one-time sudden wealth events
+The MA ‘millionaire’ surtax applies to one-time sudden wealth events

 Unfortunately for affected taxpayers in the Commonwealth, there may not be a lot of options to avoid triggering the surtax.
 And many taxpayers may not even realize the extra tax will apply to them.